csquinn/SnipeTools/README.md

 IMPORTANT!
 If you get a PHP error about a self-signed certificate with cURL, follow this guide https://php.watch/articles/php-curl-windows-cainfo-fix the cacert.pm file is a file that contains many root CAs.
 Without it, cURL has no source to validate any certs with and will throw an error

-Need to figure out some sort of authentication.
-Probably a group policy

-Make another tool that scans inventory for common mistakes and points them out

 General Project information:

 SnipeTools is a set of the three following tools